 Sophie holds an MS in Human Nutrition (Functional Medicine) from University of Bridgeport, an MSc in Social Anthropology from London School of Economics, a BA in Anthropology from Copenhagen University, and a Diploma in Multi-disciplinary Project & Innovation Leadership from Copenhagen Business School.

-She is the founder of the holistic health institute HOLISCOPE LLC, which offers functional nutrition and holistic health guidance, and is the co-founder of the non-profit KidSkill Fund, which raises funds for children's educational programs and financial scholarships for families in the Catskills Region.
-She as experience lecturing in cultural studies and personal (re)presentation, business liaison for university graduates, running personal and organizational development courses as sub-contractor for various organizations, and conducted research projects for national and international NGOs in Europe, before founding the Bovina Center Montessori School with her husband David.
+She is the founder of the holistic health institute HOLISCOPE LLC, which offered functional nutrition and holistic health guidance before she took it upon her to work full-time for the school.
+She is also the founder of the non-profit 501(c)(3) KidSkill Fund, which raises funds for children scholarships for families in the Catskills Region.
+Along with her functional medicine/nutrition practice, she's had experience lecturing in cultural studies and personal (re)presentation at college level, has served as business liaison for university graduates, run personal and organizational development courses as a sub-contractor for various organizations, and conducted research projects for national and international NGOs in Europe, before founding the Bovina Center Montessori School with her husband David.

-As a Montessori child alum herself, Sophie enrolled her firstborn in a Montessori Daycare in Manhattan after maternity leave, followed by having her children in a Reggio Emilia-based school in Brooklyn, and is now excited to have her kids return to the Montessori method on a beautiful farm in the Northwestern Catskills.
+As a Montessori child alum herself, Sophie enrolled her firstborn in a Montessori Daycare in Manhattan after maternity leave, followed by having her children in a Reggio Emilia-based school closer to her family's former home in Brooklyn.
+She is excited to have her kids return to the Montessori method on a beautiful farm in Bovina.